 They have a thicker sole and contribute to the durability of this shoe while sacrificing some sensitivity for the tiny edges.
 You won’t be climbing steep, challenging routes in the Helix, but they make an excellent choice for someone just starting on trad.

-Like the TC Pros, they are relatively high volume and may not fit in thin cracks, but they make an excellent choice for someone that likes stiff trad climbing shoes.
+Like the TC Pros, they are relatively high volume and may not fit in thin cracks, but they make an excellent choice for someone who likes stiff trad climbing shoes.

 With the slipper design and smooth upper, these incredibly comfortable, low-profile shoes are perfect for thin cracks and long multi-pitches.
-No velcro or laces gets in the way, and the semi-flexible sole allows for twisting and turning into cracks while still remaining some rigidity.
+No velcro or laces get in the way, and the semi-flexible sole allows for twisting and turning into cracks while still maintaining some rigidity.
 The soft design makes them ideal for beginners and advanced climbers alike.

 The full leather upper conforms to the shape of your foot after breaking in, while the Five Ten’s signature Stealth C4 rubber sticks to everything.